armijnhemel/binaryanalysis-ng/doc/bang-design.md

 If a file is not successfully unpacked the result will contain an error message, as well as the offset at which place in the file the error occured which is stored in a log file for later analysis, if needed.

+#### Unpacking directory

+Files that are unpacked from a container, or which are carved from a larger file are written in a directory structure that looks like this:

+    $filename-$type-$counter/

+for example:

+    example.gz-gzip-1/

+For each subsequent gzip file that is unpacked from the file the counter will be increased, for example:

+    example.bin-gzip-1/
+    example.bin-gzip-2/
+    example.bin-gzip-3/

+and so on.

+Not every successful verification of a file will have a directory structure like this.
+If the entire file is a file from which nothing can be unpacked, then the directory will not be returned.
+Examples of this are graphics files (PNG, GIF, JPEG, WebP, etcetera) or audio files.